BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 <p><b>The United States is characterized by a deep sense of both desperation a sort of freewheeling love</b></p>

 <p>Last year, I was at the ticket counter of the Stockholm Arlanda Airport in Sweden.
-At one point, I saw a man step up to speak to the ticket agent at a neighboring ticket counter.</p>
+At one point, a man stepped up to speak with the ticket agent at a nearby counter.</p>

-<p>He was late middle-aged, dressed in business casual.
-Fairly well-groomed.
+<p>He was late middle-aged, dressed in business casual, and fairly well-groomed.
 He set his backpack down at his feet and started pawing around in it - probably for a ticket or a passport.
 He did so with a certain restrained franticness.
 It was a franticness that, in my estimation, wasn't the result of, for example, being late for his flight.
 He just generally seemed harried and stressed out.</p>

 <p>I'd perhaps not have taken notice of this, had it not happened in Stockholm Arlanda Airport.
-One can spend all day in Sweden without encountering a frantic person.</p>
+One can spend all day in Sweden without encountering someone being frantic.</p>

-<p>I immediately thought "I bet he's American".
+<p>I thought to myself "I bet he's American".
 Sure enough, he stepped up and spoke with the ticket agent in English, with an American accent.</p>

 <p>Someone I know, who's lived extensively in both Europe and the United States, once told me there's a sense of desperation among nearly everyone in the United States, even in wealthy neighborhoods.
-The reasons for that are a whole other can of worms, which I've written about to some degree, and will write more about later.
 That's the desperation.</p>

 <p>What about the love?</p>